whitneyburton/portfolios/students/1606-back/gabi-procell/20160804-gabi-procell-m1.md

 **C: Group Work & Projects**<br/>
 *A Turing student contributes significantly to group projects, helps the team develop their technical skills, and delivers a high-quality product.*

-2.5: Student participates somewhat in their group work but is either not a dependable member of the team or achieves consistently sub-par work.
+3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

 **D: Community Participation**<br/>
 *A Turing student builds up the community around them by participating and supporting other students, the larger Turing family, and persons outside our walls who want to develop their own skills.*